Norda is a Norwegian word meaning "from the north."

 Kurt Lindau Kurt is a 10SPED Instructor.
 Kurt Lindau is currently the District Administrator for the Winter School District..
 He is licensed as a Special Education Teacher, Special Education Director, Principal, Superintendent, and Business Manager.
 He has served in the capacities of Teacher, Associate Principal, Principal, Special Education Director, Business Manager, and District Administrator during his seventeen year tenure in the School District of Ladysmith.

 Alan Lindau Al teaches 10SPED courses.
 He holds Masters degrees in Educational Leadership from Cardinal Stritch University and Special Education-EBD from the University of Wisconsin-Whitewater.
 Al has served the Janesville School District as a Special Education Program Support Teacher for eight years and has taught students with Emotional Behavioral Disabilities for eight years at the middle and high school levels.
 Beginning in the 2007-2008 school year, Al’s position will be Dean of Students and Special Education Support for two newly developed charter schools.
 CRES (Community-Recovery-Education-Service) Academy (an ATODA recovery school) and TAGOS Leadership Academy (a project-based and service learning school).

 Linda Maitrejean Linda teaches 10SPED courses and is the co-director of the 10SPED program.
-She holds a Bachelor of Science degree in Learning Disabilities (LD) and Elementary Education from the University of Wisconsin - Eau Claire; a Master of Science degree in Educational Administration from the University of Wisconsin – Superior; and additional certification in Emotional/Behavioral Disabilities (EBD) from the University of Wisconsin - Stevens Point.
-She is currently finishing her doctoral degree in Educational Leadership through Saint Mary's University of Minnesota.
+She holds a Bachelor of Science degree in Learning Disabilities (LD) and Elementary Education from the University of Wisconsin - Eau Claire; a Master of Science degree in Educational Administration from the University of Wisconsin – Superior; certification in Emotional/Behavioral Disabilities (EBD) from the University of Wisconsin - Stevens Point; and a Doctoral degree in Educational Leadership from St. Mary's University.
 Linda has taught special education in the areas of EBD and LD for twelve years and has worked in special education administration since 1999.
-She is currently employed at CESA #11 as the Director of Educational Events and the Wisconsin Transition Conference.
-Linda also serves on the national board for the Division of Career Development and Transition and is an active member in the National Community of Practice on Transition.
+Linda also served on the national board for the Division of Career Development and Transition and the National Community of Practice on Transition.